zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 &\frac{\partial E}{\partial t} +\mathbf{\nabla}\cdot((E+p)\mathbf{u})=0 \\
 \end{align*}
 $$
-Notice that $\textnormal{E1}$ has the same implication as that in the density equation - as fluid accumulates, energy will be lin added up together.
-A new term $\textnormal{E2}$ is introduced as the spatial derivative of the rate of work done against pressure gradient force.
+Here, term $\textnormal{E1}$ has the same implication as in the continuity equation: as fluid accumulates, its energy adds up linearly.
+Term $\textnormal{E2}$ represents the work done by pressure forces.

-At this point, we have obtained a model that governs the dynamics of a compressible, inviscid, and calorically ideal gas:
+At this point, we have a complete model governing the dynamics of a compressible, inviscid, and calorically ideal gas:
 $$
 \left\{
 \begin{align*}